mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 );
 ```

-> ⚠️ This hook is not compatible with the deprecated column property `hide`.
+> ⚠️ This hook is only compatible with the deprecated column property `hide` or with the controlled `columnVisibilityModel` prop.
+>
-> You must use the `columnVisibilityModel` prop instead.
+> You must use the `columnVisibilityModel` in the `initialState` instead.

 {{"demo": "RowGroupingUseKeepGroupedColumnsHidden.js", "bg": "inline", "defaultCodeOpen": false}}